grem11n/blog/content/post/gha-comment.md

 GitHub Actions is a native CI if you're using GitHub (which you probably do).
 It's convenient to use because you don't have to configure a CI server for your project or open an account with another cloud CI.

 Usually, you create a pull request event and your CI kicks in.
 Yet, it can be handy if you have some long-running tasks that you don't need to run every time.
 For example, you may have end-to-end tests which you don't want to run for every change.
 Frankly, this task required me to do some research on GitHub Actions and GitHub's GraphQL API.
 I also hit some road bumps along the way.
-Unfortunately, I haven't found any step-by-step guide for building such workflows even though this use case seems common.
+Unfortunately, I haven't found any step-by-step guide for building such workflows, even though this use case seems common.
 Thus, I decided to create one!
 I hope you will enjoy it!

 There are a couple of caveats with comment-based pipelines, which I want to discuss here.
 I will try to create an [Atlantis](https://www.runatlantis.io/)-like workflow for an arbitrary PR using GitHub Actions.
 These caveats are in _italics_, so you can just look for them in the text if you don't want to read everything.